The Family (2013 film): Critical response

-Rotten Tomatoes shows that 29% of 127 reviews rated it positively; the average rating is 4.6/10.
-The site's consensus is: "Luc Besson's The Family suffers from an overly familiar setup and a number of jarring tonal shifts."
-Another review aggregator, Metacritic, which assigns a rating out of 100 top reviews from mainstream critics, calculated a score of 42 based on 32 reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 28% based on 137 reviews, with an average rating is 4.6/10.
+The website's critics consensus reads, "Luc Besson's The Family suffers from an overly familiar setup and a number of jarring tonal shifts."
+Metacritic, which uses a weighted average, assigned the film a score of 42 out of 100, based on 32 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Ignatiy Vishnevetsky from The A.V.
-Club gave the film a B−, and said: "Besson creates the impression that The Family is set in a world drawn from gangster movies and comic strips—an idea that culminates in De Niro participating, as the town’s token American, in a film club discussion of a certain Martin Scorsese movie."
-Stephanie Merry of The Washington Post gave the film one out of four stars, stating: "There’s little to laugh about in the dark comedy The Family."
+Club gave the film a B−, and said: "Besson creates the impression that The Family is set in a world drawn from gangster movies and comic strips—an idea that culminates in De Niro participating, as the town's token American, in a film club discussion of a certain Martin Scorsese movie."
+Stephanie Merry of The Washington Post gave the film one out of four stars, stating: "There's little to laugh about in the dark comedy The Family."
 Nick Schager of Time Out gave the film one out of five stars, saying that Besson "treats his protagonists as likable cartoons yet never provides a single reason to view them as anything less than remorseless, repugnant psychos."
 MSN Entertainment gave the film three out of five stars, saying: "Sharper, smarter and slicker than it looks, there's a lot to like about The Family."